Biorrith/Software-Teknologi/README.md

 Now mySQL workbench automatically opens.
 Under mySQL connections should be an already created connection - click it to enter it, with password ```Software_alphamail```.

-In mysql, chose "Create a new schema" and create one called *alphamail* with default settings:
+In mysql, choose "Create a new schema" and create one called *alphamail* with default settings:

 ![How to make schema](https://github.com/Biorrith/Software-Teknologi/blob/main/pictures/schema.png)